The site is maintained by LitLangs Ltda., a small publishing company incorporated in Santiago, Chile.

 Every artist creates his own working methods, which deploy his innate gifts and extend its successes.
 Rubens and van Dyke were superb draftsmen, and their studios could not have flourished without those extraordinary facilities being turned into efficient picture-making processes.
 Rembrandt was an even more extraordinary draftsman, but his drawings and pen-and-ink sketches were more exploratory and improvisational, leading to paintings that needed more experimentation with layers and glazes, until the clients' needs were gradually left behind, and the painter was pushed into bankruptcy.
 Vermeer and Chardin had none of that facility, but worked steadily to produce small pictures with a quiet poetry that was beyond the reach of the prestigious names.
 Cezanne was even less gifted a bungler, Sickert called him but those painfully hesitant steps set painting on a new course.

 What this site urges is therefore what every student is told on entering a craft profession.
 Don't reinvent the wheel.
 Learn the established practices.
 Nothing is written in tablets of stone, but you must understand the rules before you know how and when to break them.

-Click on the LH listings to get started, or on links below for other matters.
+Click on the LH listings above to get started on this section.